AshHealy/Floyd/README.md

 - Create the timer & Kill Buttons First
 - Then Implement Behaviours
 - Create a Button that starts the timer :I
+- The buttons should have been Styled Components